 In Financial Review and Control, the person(s) familiar with activity on a cost object who performs monthly financial review and control activities.

 A management discipline focusing on the protection of the assets (people, tangible and intangible) of an organization by reducing the potential for losses (risk control), and financing, through insurance and other means, potential exposures to catastrophic loss, such as acts of God, human error, or court judgments.

 Stores and maintains access rules for other applications, such as SAP.
-The Roles Database collects the information and then distributes it to the appropriate applications, usually as a nightly data feed.
+The Roles Database collects information and then distributes it to the appropriate applications, in a nightly data feed.